Are design studies students getting fair and clear grades?

 How Student Voice Analytics helps you

-• Compare like-for-like with other Design Studies provision and with the wider sector by demographics to target cohorts where tone is most negative.
+• Compare like-for-like with other Design Studies provision and with the wider sector, including by demographic, to target cohorts where tone is most negative.

 • Export concise, anonymised briefs for programme teams and boards, with representative comments and movement over time to evidence improvement.